 So which is the winner?
 I’ll be honest I can’t give a definitive answer to that question.

 Netflix does exactly what it says it will do and the price is more than fair.
 Likewise, Amazon ticks different boxes and because I can link the shopping/video/music elements with my Amazon Fire 7 tablet I am able to get an even better service.

-You can give both services a whirl without paying a penny, then if you find you like them both, but can only afford one, alternate them accordingly!
+My advice?
+When it comes to Netflix and Amazon (or any streaming service such as Disney+ or Shudder etc) give the services a whirl without paying a penny, then if you find you like them, but can only afford one, alternate them accordingly!